SirHarginger/MulSenDiff-X-IEEE-IES-2026/README.md

 MulSenDiff-X is a multimodal industrial anomaly detection system built on **MulSen-AD**.
 It uses RGB appearance as the main reconstruction target and conditions scoring with thermal and geometric evidence derived from infrared and point-cloud data.

-The repo supports three final detector regimes:
+The repo supports three detector regimes:

 - `CCDD`: Category-Conditioned Descriptor Diffusion
 - `CADD`: Category-Agnostic Descriptor Diffusion